GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 {% include card.md header="Gaining informed consent" text=consent %}

 If you plan on obtaining your data by scraping webpages you may be inadvertently gathering personal information.

-Before undertaking research on existing datasets, be sure to read the terms and conditions of the use of the data,

 {% capture deidentify %}
 Where possible, you should remove personally identifying data from your data set before analysing and publishing it.
 This applies even where the information is not sensitive, unless the participants have given their informed consent to being identified in your study.